ninadicara/Epicosm/README.md

 `apt install mongodb` (or `yum`, `brew` or other package manager as appropriate)

-3. The following Python3 dependencies will need to be installed from the `src/requirements.txt` file if you run
+3. The file `requirements.txt` contains the names of all the dependencies, and these can be simply installed with the command

 `pip3 install -r requirements.txt`